espressif/esp-dev-kits/esp32-s3-lcd-ev-board/examples/smart-panel/README.md

 # Smart Panel Example

-A smart panel example on ESP32-S3-LCD-EV-Board. **Note that this example is only applicable to 800x480 LCD.**
+A smart panel example on ESP32-S3-LCD-EV-Board. **Note that, this example is only applicable to 800x480 LCD.
+And it uses an old version of LVGL and BSP components, so it is not recommended as a reference routine and is only used to demonstrate the GUI.**

 ## How to use example

-### Hardware Required

-* An ESP32-S3-LCD-EV-Board development board
-* An USB Type-C cable for Power supply and programming

-### Configure

-Run `idf.py menuconfig` and go to `Board Configuration`:

-1. Based on hardware to `Select LCD Sub Board` and related configuration.
-2. Set `Frequency of lcd pclk`

 ### Build and Flash